GLAAD Media Award for Outstanding Video Game

 Video games selected by GLAAD are evaluated based on four criteria: "Fair, Accurate, and Inclusive Representations" of the LGBT community, "Boldness and Originality" of the project, significant "Impact" on mainstream culture, and "Overall Quality" of the project.
 GLAAD monitors mainstream media to identify which video games will be nominated, while also issuing a Call for Entries that encourages media outlets to submit games for consideration.
 Video games created by and for an LGBT audience must be submitted in order to be considered for nomination, as GLAAD does not monitor such works for defamation.
 Winners are determined by a plurality vote by GLAAD staff and board, Shareholders Circle members, (Note: The Shareholders Circle consists of individuals who have made a donation of $1,500 or more.) as well as volunteers and affiliated individuals.
-Since 2019, the award has been given to eight video games.
-The most current recipient of the award is Dragon Age: The Veilguard, developed by BioWare, which won at the 36th GLAAD Media Awards in 2025.
+Since 2019, the award has been given to nine video games.
+The most current recipient of the award is Lost Records: Bloom & Rage, developed by Don't Nod, which won at the 37th GLAAD Media Awards in 2026.

 The award has received some criticism, especially during 2019 and 2020, for its emphasis on mainstream Triple-A video games, which is often viewed as occurring at the expense of indie ones.
 Furthermore, criticism has also been aimed at the fact many of the mainstream games nominated contained minimal levels of LGBT-inclusive content and representation.